ernsheong/joncloudgeek.com/content/blog/architecting-astrazeneca-vaccine-booking-site/index.md

 Arguably this is the most critical part of the system, which will close the loop in our design.

-Another separate single worker (Worker B) that simply reads from this table every 5-10 seconds and updates the Redis cache for each State for serving by the API.
-BOOM, we are done.
+A separate single worker (Worker B) simply reads from the counter tables every 5-10 seconds and updates the Redis cache for each State.
+We are thus done.

 {{< figure src="./3_update_list_2.png" caption="Workers process messages from counter-topic, and increments a counter in the database.
 Another worker periodically reads from these counter rows and updates the Redis cache with available latest booking times." >}}